 My college years were years of financial struggle.
 During my teens I was prudent enough to put away much of what I made during a full schedule of babysitting my neighbors' children and what I earned at Taco Siesta.
-Babysitting brought in 50 cents an hour, until the summer I was 17 and raised it to 75 cents an hour.
+Babysitting brought in 50 cents an hour, until the summer I was 17, when I raised it to 75 cents an hour.
 Minimum wage at food establishments such as Taco Siesta was $1.45 per hour.

 When my folks heard my plan for transfer, they played their trump card: if I went to BYU they would not give me a red cent.
 My reply: "suit yourselves."
 And I increased my hours of work at Magic Mountain.
 In their defense, they knew nothing about this Mormon school--for all they knew it was some weird cult place that would brainwash me into a zombie (and zombies weren't even a thing back then).
 In the meantime I became a Mormon and in the fall of 1973, landed at BYU (tuition $300 per semester) giddy with excitement and on the cusp of a marvelous experience.

 And then, the miracle.
 A card arrived in the mail one day from my Baba (my grandma).
-She did not write letters but would send a card on my birthday.
-It wasn't my birthday, but yet there was a card from her.
+She did not write letters but would send a card on my birthday and Christmas.
+It wasn't my birthday or Christmas, but yet there was a card from her.
 When I opened it something fluttered out onto the floor.
 It was a check.
 A check from Baba.
 A check for $50.
 Not for $25, not for $100, but $50.
 She didn't know.
 No one knew.
 Except Heavenly Father.